-The project is currently focused on California’s carbon offset program, which is expected to contribute substantially to how the state will achieve California’s emissions targets, and to offer a potential model for other new offset programs around the world.
+The project is currently focused on California’s carbon offset program, which is expected to contribute substantially to how the state will achieve its emissions targets and to offer a potential model for other new offset programs around the world.

 The Berkeley Carbon Trading Project’s approach is multifaceted and includes:

 - Assessing the outcomes thus far of California’s six domestic offset protocols in reducing emissions and avoiding false crediting

 - Providing input into California’s proposed implementation of an international sector-based forest offset program called REDD (Reducing Emissions from Deforestation and forest Degradation)